hannobraun/notebooks/work-log.md

 ## 2022-03-11

-Continue working on notebook #4.
+Continued working on notebook #4.
 Glued on the end pages.

 ## 2022-03-10